vladar21/tic-tac-toe/README.md

 ### User Interface

 - Custom-designed user interface functions (`tic_tac_toe_ui.py`) facilitate player interaction and display the game state in a clear and intuitive manner.
-- The game board and leaderboard are displayed in the console, making the game easily playable from any terminal.
+- The Game board and Leaderboard are displayed in the console, making the game easily playable from any terminal.
+- The Positions table showing the number for each position on the board is displayed next to the Game board, helping players easily indicate their moves by entering the corresponding number.
-- Current player's position and score are highlighted in yellow color to easily track their standing among other players.
+- Current player's position and score are highlighted in yellow color in the Leaderboard to easily track their standing among other players.

 <img src="resources/images/LeaderBoard.png" width="800" alt="Game Leaderboard">